Tampa Installment Agreement Attorney

 An installment agreement is a payment arrangement whereby the IRS allows a taxpayer to pay their tax debt over a period of time by way of a monthly payment.
 When a payment plan is established, the IRS will not take any further collection action, such as wage garnishment or seizure of bank accounts.

 The taxpayer must be current with all past tax returns before beginning an installment agreement.
 Penalties and interest do continue to accrue until the full balance is paid, however.
 Also, a tax lien may be filed as part of the terms of the installment agreement, depending on the amount of the total tax debt.
-To find out more about this option to pay our IRS tax debt, call an IRS tax relief attorney today.
+To find out more about this option to pay our IRS tax debt, call our IRS tax relief lawyer at Brian T. Loughrin Tax Attorney today.

 Experienced Tax Relief Lawyer